remko/age-plugin-se/README.md

 > ⚠️ **This plugin is not production-ready yet.
 It is fully functional and tested, but the recipient and identity format are still subject to change.
 Feedback welcome!**

-# Age plugin for Apple Secure Enclave
+# Age plugin for Apple's Secure Enclave

 `age-plugin-se` is a plugin for [age](https://age-encryption.org), enabling encryption using [Apple's Secure Enclave](https://support.apple.com/en-gb/guide/security/sec59b0b31ff/web).